yuywe/CMU-SOEN-Microblog-Assignment-Repo/README.md

 The tool we are going to use for this assignment is [Flake8](https://flake8.pycqa.org/en/latest/), a tool for enforcing a style guide.
 We recommend that you review the tool's documentation at the link provided above.

-For this assignment, you should run Flake8 on a copy of the microblog.
+For this assignment, you should run Flake8 on a copy of the microblog (on the app folder in particular).
 Flake8 will detect a number of issues that will need to be resolved in the application, and you'll need to either ignore any *false positives*, if they exist, and address the list of legitmate style violations.
 You should not ignore any error that is not a false positive, and you should address all of the legitimate style violations.

+**NOTE** running flake8 will produce some false positives.
+Some of these false positives will have a very noticeable pattern (i.e. they might all occur in a similar type of file...).
+However, to get full points, you cannot have any output from running flake8 on the app folder.
+To deal with this, you might want to look into using a .flake8 folder with a per-file-ignores section.
+See the documentation [here](https://flake8.pycqa.org/en/latest/user/options.html?highlight=per-file-ignores#cmdoption-flake8-per-file-ignores) for an example of what this could look like.
+You may need to do some more research on your own to figure out exactly what you need.

 Once this is completed, you should write a reflection that answers the following questions: